tarwn/lessthandot-hugo/blogs/content/posts/2016-04-08-asp-net-ensure-your-actions-arent-missing-authorization-with-unit-tests.md

 }
 ```
   * 0: For readability in the tests, I moved the attribute check to an external variable
-  * 1: We&#8217;re in a separate test assembly, so get the assembly for the HomeController and get all types that implement IController
+  * 1: We're in a separate test assembly, so get the assembly for the HomeController and get all types that implement IController
   * 2: If any attributes on the controller match the attribute test, continue to the next controller (all of the actions are covered)
   * 3: If any attributes on each action match the test, skip to the next attribute
   * 4: After collecting a list of actions that are missing auth, we can now product a test failure message with the relevant information

-In my sample code I have an Action called &#8220;AccidentalOpenEndpoint&#8221; in my HomeController to show the test in action:
+In my sample code I have an Action called “AccidentalOpenEndpoint” in my HomeController to show the test in action:

 ```text
 1 action(s) do not have explicit authorization: HomeController.AccidentalOpenEndpoint